Mae Young: Death

 On December 31, 2013, it was reported that Young had been hospitalized.
 The Charleston Post & Courier erroneously reported that she had died on January 9, 2014.
-Young's death was announced by the WWE on the morning of January 14 after having died at her home in Columbia, South Carolina.
-Young was entombed at Greenlawn Memorial Park in Columbia, South Carolina, the same cemetery where her longtime friend The Fabulous Moolah also rests.
+Young's death was announced by WWE on the morning of January 14 after having died at her home in Columbia, South Carolina, at the age of 90.
+Young was entombed at Greenlawn Memorial Park in Columbia, South Carolina, next to the grave plot of her longtime friend The Fabulous Moolah and the latter's protegé Katie Glass.

 Legacy

 Mae Young is a highly respected figure and one of the pioneers in wrestling industry.
 She is overall a three-time champion.
 Her career spanned nine decades, a career that spanned longer than any wrestler in the wrestling business.
 Young and Mildred Burke were the first women to wrestle in Canada.
 Her last match broke history when she was regarded as the oldest wrestler to ever have a match at the age of 87.
 Some of her notable trainees were WWE Hall of Famers The Fabulous Moolah and June Byers.
 On December 7, 1941, Mae was wrestling in Memphis, Tennessee, the day Pearl Harbor was bombed and the United States entered World War II.
 WWE Hall of Famer Pat Patterson said: “There's been only one Mae Young, and there will be only one ever.”
 Wrestling legend Dutch Mantell describe Mae Young as the greatest woman wrestler ever.

 She is often recognized by wrestling historians, journalists and colleagues as one of the toughest female wrestlers ever for her willingness to take hard bumps from the male wrestlers.
 Vince McMahon stated: “There will never be another Mae Young.
 Her longevity in sports entertainment may never be matched, and I will forever be grateful for all of her contributions to the industry.”
 WWE Hall of Famer The Fabulous Moolah stated: “Mae Young, she's tough.
 She taught me a lot.”
 In 2008, WWE Hall of Famer Jim Ross said: “When it comes to who was the toughest woman, there are no debates.
 Johnnie Mae Young is universally considered to be the baddest of the bad when it comes to women's wrestling.”
 Pro wrestling legend “Classy” Freddie Blassie said that: “Mae could kick the hell out of 67% of the men.”

 In the book Sisterhood of The Squared Circle by Pat Laprade and Dan Murphy, wrestling journalist Dave Meltzer stated, "There is little doubt she was among the toughest of any of the women wrestlers who were in the so-called golden age in the ’40s and early ’50s."
 After taking hard bumps from the Dudley Boyz, they describe Mae as: “The toughest man we had ever been in the ring with”.
 For her longevity, impact and contributions to the industry, she was inducted into the Professional Wrestling Hall of Fame and Museum in 2004 and later into the WWE Hall of Fame in 2008.